andreicristianpetcu/HipsterStore/README.md

 This application was generated using JHipster 8.9.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.9.0](https://www.jhipster.tech/documentation-archive/v8.9.0).

 Its goal is to help me understand what is new in Java/Spring/Hibernate and maybe sell some products.
+I used JHipster to generate front end also since it helps me iterate on the API faster, rather than using Postman.
+It also has builtin JWT authentication.

 Entities and their role: